JuanForge/datasetforge/README.md

 ---
 * Tested on a dataset of 30k images: stays under 300 MB of memory (PSS + main), using 20 workers and XOR acceleration, and completes in 20 seconds (excluding indexing).
 ---

+# Windows System
+#### Indirect Windows support is possible through WSL2, which allows Linux code to run on a Windows system.

 # WARNING
 > [!WARNING]